simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

         - Make more viable on Swamp field
           - always moves before targets with lowered speed (increased priority stage)
           - always crits targets with lowered speed (can remove poisoned trigger)
+    - Other
+      - Petrified pokemon are also heal blocked

     - All field interactions!